eProsima/vulcanexus/docs/rst/tutorials/security/pkcs11/pkcs11.rst

       gnutls-bin

 Note that `softhsm2` package creates a new group called `softhsm`.
-In order to grant access to the HSM module a user must belong to this group.
+In order to grant access to the HSM module, non-root users must belong to this group (root users already have permission).
-Run the following command (administrative privileges may be required for non-root users):
+To add a user to the group, run the following command (administrative privileges may be required):

 .. code-block:: bash